HeinDuijf/MajorityVotingCollectiveAccuracy/README.md

 ```commandline
 pip install -r requirements.txt
 ```
-1. To get a feel for the agent-based model, you can check out the jupyter notebook, which includes using some network visualizations, by running
+1. To get a feel for the agent-based model, you can check out the jupyter notebook, which includes using some network visualizations, by either opening the html file `NotebookWalkthrough.html` or by running
 ```commandline
 jupyter-notebook NotebookWalkthrough.ipynb
 ```
-which will create several html files in the folder `notebook` with visualizations of agent-based models.
+Running the notebook will create several html files in the folder `notebook` with visualizations of agent-based models.
 2. To run the simulations and generate the data, run the script
 ```commandline
 python main.py